Admission to a One-Year Master's Programme: admission criteria

-Admission to a One Year Master's programs is based on the evaluation of the candidate's academic background, combined with his professional experience.
-The motivation, the coherence of the professional project and the professional recommendations will be taken into account for admission decision.
+Admission to a One-Year Master's programme is based on the evaluation of the candidate's academic background, combined with his/her professional experience.
+The motivation, the coherence of the professional project and the professional recommendations will also be factored for admission decision.

-The academic background and the results obtained are essential factors in the selection process.
+The academic and professional background as well as the results obtained are essential factors in the selection process.

 Please note that meeting the minimum grade point average does not guarantee an offer of admission.
 Consider that the other elements in the application are also taken into account.
 It is also possible to offer admission to an applicant who has a slightly lower average but whose application includes non academic assets which might compensate.

 Sciences Po requires the following minimum average grades for admission to a one year master's programme:

 - Colombia: 4/5

 - Italy: 28/30 (we also look at results from the exams)

 - Mexico: 9/10